Siege of Dunkirk (1944–1945)

-The siege of Dunkirk in World War II (also known as the Second Battle of Dunkirk) began in September 1944, when Allied units of the Second Canadian Division surrounded the fortified city and port of Dunkirk.
-The siege lasted until after the official end of the war in Europe.
+The siege of Dunkirk in World War II (also known as the Second Battle of Dunkirk) began in September 1944, when the Second Canadian Division surrounded the fortified city and port of Dunkirk.
+The siege lasted until after the end of the European war in Europe.
 German units within the fortress withstood probing attacks and as the opening of the port of Antwerp was more important, the 21st Army Group commander, Field Marshal Bernard Montgomery, decided to contain but not capture Dunkirk with the 1st Czechoslovak Armoured Brigade.
 The fortress, commanded by Admiral Friedrich Frisius, eventually surrendered unconditionally to Brigadier General Alois Liška, the commander of the Czechoslovak brigade group, on 9 May 1945, a day after the surrender of Nazi Germany took effect.

 Background

-The First Canadian Army had been allocated the left of the 21st Army Group line of advance and Field Marshal Bernard Montgomery had directed them to clear the Channel ports before continuing into the Netherlands.
+The First Canadian Army operated on the left flank of the 21st Army Group line of advance and Montgomery had directed them to clear the Channel ports before continuing into the Netherlands.
 Most of the ports had been fortified and despite the generally poor quality of the garrisons, it was necessary to capture them with set-piece attacks.

 The ports were needed to supply the Allied armies and the lack of such facilities had halted or slowed much offensive activity.
 Montgomery had estimated that the Channel ports would be sufficient for his needs and this view persisted until mid-September.
-Under orders from Dwight Eisenhower, the Allied Supreme Commander, Montgomery modified his instructions to the Canadian commander, Henry Crerar, on 13–14 September, "Early use of Antwerp so urgent that I am prepared to give up operations against Calais and Dunkirk" and "Dunkirk will be left to be dealt with later; for the present it will be merely masked".

-Action against Calais continued in Operation Undergo, at least partly due to the need to silence the heavy artillery sited nearby.
-The forces that might have been used to capture Dunkirk were released for the Battle of the Scheldt and thus open access to the largely undamaged port of Antwerp.
-Instead, smaller Allied forces held a perimeter around the city.
+Under orders from Dwight Eisenhower, the Allied Supreme Commander, Montgomery modified his instructions to the Canadian commander, Henry Crerar, on 13 to 14 September, "Early use of Antwerp so urgent that I am prepared to give up operations against Calais and Dunkirk" and "Dunkirk will be left to be dealt with later; for the present it will be merely masked" (the garrison prevented from mounting sorties).
+Action against Calais continued in Operation Undergo, at least partly due to the need to silence the heavy artillery nearby.
+The forces that might have been used to capture Dunkirk were released for the Battle of the Scheldt to open the route to the largely undamaged port of Antwerp.
+Instead, smaller Allied forces held a perimeter around the port.